yakobie/acnhpoker/README.md

 	  * Q = ZL button
 	  * O = ZR button
 	  * However, do note that Sys-botbase cannot handle too many commands at once.
 So when the regen is running (The green bar is filling up) or item/villager inject is in process, the keyboard control will be wonky.
 Please wait patiently for other process to finish first before using the keyboard control.
 	* Also to prevent triggering anti-virus software detecting keylogging behavior.
-Keyboard control only works when the "Dodo Helper" window is in focus.
+Keyboard control only works when the "Dodo Helper"(Dutch Sailors) window is in focus.
 	  * Which mean if you want to use the keyboard control, you must first use your mouse to click the form so that it is in focus.

 ## Contributing